Maprunner/hertsway/src/posts/leg-7-sandridge-verulamium.md

 ---
 title: Leg 7 Sandridge to Verulamium
-excerpt: 'In which we leave the car behind and fit in a few chores.'
+excerpt: 'In which we leave the car behind and fit in a few chores'
 name: 'leg7'
 image: leg7-museum.jpg
 date: 2020-11-04